Data Protection Law Deconstructed: A Complete GDPR Summary

 Which Data Is Covered Under GDPR?

-Under GDPR, the data identifies explicitly a natural person is classified as personal.
+GDPR Policy Template, the data identifies explicitly a natural person is classified as personal.
 It doesn’t matter whether that data is collected by direct or indirect reporting; it can be in any format and processed in any way.

 What does that mean?